 How Markups are Displayed

-Markup information, including the markup creator and update time, will be displayed in the left hand Annotations menu.
+Markup information, including the markup creator and update time, will be displayed in the Annotations Widget menu.

 In the 3D digital twin, your markup will be displayed as a gray pin with a markup icon at the top.
 The markup pin will be viewable and accessible from the 360° photos surrounding the location where the markup was created.
 Markups are also displayed on the reference plan as a gray markup icon at their location of creation.